 It may take up to 10 days for postcards and up to 18 days for newsletters to reach your neighborhood residents.
 All meeting notices need to be in accordance with your bylaws.
 If your bylaws state that your association be notified 7 days prior to your meeting, you must have the information to Planning and Development Services in a workable timeframe.
 Those 7 days, for example, are added into the production schedule.

 Newsletters may be up to four (4) pages in length.
+Associations can also send quarter-page or a half-page postcards.
 Language translation should be incorporated into the newsletter maximum page length.

 Newsletters must display this standard disclaimer on every edition:

 The City of Tucson, its officers and employees, its Planning and Development Services Department and all other offices neither agrees nor disagrees with the views expressed or implied in this communication or any referenced websites and are not therefore responsible.
 The distribution requester is solely responsible.

 When a Spanish translation is included, the following disclaimer in Spanish must appear:

 La ciudad de Tucson, sus oficiales y empleados, su Departamento de Planificación y Servicios de Desarrollo, y el resto de las oficinas no están ni de acuerdo ni en desacuerdo con las opiniones expresadas o implicadas en estas comunicaciones o en cualquier de los sitios de internet refereciados y, por lo tanto, no son responsables.
 El solicitante de la distribución es el único responsable.

 This policy was recommended by the Citizens Participation Advisory Committee (CPAC) and approved by the Mayor and Council in February 1998.

 Please submit a draft of your neighborhood’s newsletter or postcard to firstname.lastname@example.org.